sathrall/magic-mirror/README.md

 # Magic Mirror

-## WIP
-This project is still in early development.
-Stay tuned for updates!
+_This project is still in early development.
+Stay tuned for updates!_

 ## Updates
 * Core dependencies determined.